n7space/asn1scc.IDE/docs/features.md

  to support ASN.1 and ACN files and models.

 ## Code highlighting
 ASN.1 and ACN syntax is now highlighted in editor.

 ![Screen-Highlight](images/screen-highlight.png)

+Colors can be configured using general Qt Creator's settings in Tools > Options > Text Editor.

 ## Code completion
 Code auto-completion (`{} ''` etc.) and basic completion suggestions are available for all ASN.1 and ACN files.